lucfudo/ml_portfolio/README.md

 # MACHINE LEARNING PROJECT - Anime Recommender System
 This is a project that provides anime recommendations based on a user's watching history.
 It consists of several services:

+- ml_pipeline: A service for dig into datasets and make assuptions.
 - mlflow: A service for managing machine learning experiments and tracking model performance.
 - prefect: A workflow management system for automating and scheduling data processing and training.
 - train: A service for training the recommendation model using collaborative filtering.